About

 Dr Helen Jones trained at Guy’s Dental Hospital.
 She then worked in general dental practice and in hospitals both in the UK and in South Africa.
 She and her family returned to the UK in 1997 and she continued in general dental practice but became increasingly interested in Orthodontics.

-In 1982 she limited her practice to Orthodontics with a special interest in Functional Orthodontics and the treatment of Temporo-Mandibular Joint Dysfunction.
-In 1993 she attained the Membership of the Faculty of General Dental Practice (UK) and in 2003 she was placed on the Specialist register for Orthodontics by special appeal before a GDC panel.
+In 1982 she limited her practice to Orthodontics with a special interest in Dentofacial Orthopaedics and Temporo-Mandibular Joint Disorders.
+In 1993 she attained the Membership of the Faculty of General Dental Practice (UK) and in 2001 she was placed on the Specialist register for Orthodontics by special appeal before a GDC panel.
 She retired from Stricklands Dental Fitness Centre, Haslemere, Surrey at the end of 2010.

 During the last twenty years she has lectured both in the UK and internationally.
 These have included presentations to general practitioners, osteopaths and chiropractors.
 She gave her third presentation to the final year dental students at Guy’s campus, King’s Dental Institute on 8 May, 2017 “Beyond BDS – Exploring the Wider Role of Dentistry.”